Alexei Popyrin: Professional career

-2013–2018: Challenger title, top 150
+2013–2018: Maiden Challenger title, top 150

-Popyrin entered his first ITF Futures professional tournament in October 2013 at 14 years of age where he lost a first round qualifying match to Slovakian Martin Beran in Madrid.
+Popyrin entered his first ITF Futures professional tournament in October 2013 at 14 years of age where he lost a first round qualifying match to Slovak Martin Beran in Madrid.
 He secured his first professional qualifying win a year later in another Spanish ITF Futures tournament but failed to qualify for the main draw when he lost in the second round qualifying match.
 At the beginning of 2016, at the age of 16, Popyrin contested his first ATP Challenger Tour tournament after receiving a wildcard from Tennis Australia to compete in the 2016 Canberra Challenger.
 He was defeated in the first round by future top 10 player Diego Schwartzman.

 In July 2016, he secured his first professional main draw win in an Italian ITF Futures tournament by defeating local talent Tommaso Roggero in straight sets before retiring hurt in the second round.
 Popyrin continued to play ITF Futures tournaments for the remainder of 2016 and ended the year with a world ranking of No. 1155.
 He won his first professional ITF title in July 2017 at the Poland F4 in Mragowo, Poland.
 This victory broke Popyrin into the top 1000 for the first time.
 He played several more ITF and Challenger tournaments for the remainder of 2017 and ended the year with a ranking of 622.

 Popyrin started the 2018 season ranked No. 622, achieving a career-high ranking 25 times over the course of the season peaking at No.147 in November.
 In January 2018, he qualified for an ATP World Tour tournament for the first time at the Sydney International beating Nicolas Mahut and Federico Delbonis.
 He lost in round one to John Millman.
 Later in January, Popyrin made his Grand Slam debut at the 2018 Australian Open after being awarded a wildcard.
 He lost in round 1 to Tim Smyczek.
 Popyrin spent the next six months in Europe playing in challenger tournaments, increasing his ranking.

 In August 2018, Popyrin qualified for and won his first Challenger title at the Jinan International in China beating James Ward in the final, becoming the third youngest teenager in 2018 to win a professional Challenger title.
 Popyrin continued to perform well and broke into the world's top 200 in late August.
 In October, Popyrin qualified for his second ATP World Tour main draw at the Stockholm Open, where he again lost to John Millman in round one.
 The following week, Popyrin again qualified for a main draw, this time at Swiss Indoors beating Benoit Paire and Mackenzie McDonald.
 He defeated compatriot Matthew Ebden for his first ATP World Tour win.
 Popyrin ended 2018 with a singles rank of No. 147.